-As the cannabis industry matures, investors have more opportunities to support growers, processors, etc. Profit isn’t the only metric that matters to these investors, however.
-A company’s environmental, social, and corporate governance principles (ESG) are important as well.
+As the cannabis industry matures, investors have more opportunities to support growers and processors.
+Profit isn’t the only metric that matters to these investors, however.
+A company’s environmental, social, and corporate governance principles (ESG) are also important.

 Cannabis has long been intertwined with thorny social and environmental issues.
 The plant’s previously illicit status pitted consumers and growers against law enforcement, ruining lives and sending countless people to jail.
 Environmentally, cannabis farms can have a negative effect on the surroundings if growers don’t adhere to sustainable practices.

 Many cannabis investors are interested in companies focusing on their impact on the world.
 Assessing a cannabis company based on ESG criteria allows investors to better predict the company’s financial health and future.